José Trinidad Reyes: Diaconate and priesthood

 In February 1837, Reyes pronounced a praise sermon to mark the restoration of Parochial Church of Tegucigalpa, where he opened his Mass called "El Tancredo".
 The same year, he contracted Asian cholera during his work helping victims, and barely survived after being "between life and death", according to Ramón Rosa.

 In 1838, he wrote his "Second Pastorela" Micol, dedicated to Misses Juana y Rafaela Robelo.
 Previously had written Noemí that, according to his biographers, is his earliest work, written between 1828 and this year.

-In 1840, Reyes wrote an Auto Sacramental divided into three acts: Adoración a los Santos Reyes Magos, literally translated: Adoration to the Three Magician Kings, so called the Wise Men.
+In 1840, Reyes wrote an autos sacramentales divided into three acts, Adoración a los Santos Reyes Magos (literally translated: Adoration to the Three Magician Kings, e.g. the Wise Men).
+He also wrote the book Las Ideas de Sofia Seyers (literally translated: Sofia Seyers' Ideas), promoting a woman's right to education.

 In 1841, he opened his pastorela Micol in Tegucigalpa.

 In 1842, Reyes was nominated in the list of candidates to occupy the Honduras' church diocese.
 He appointed the presbyter Mr. Francisco de Paula Campoy y Pérez, who had been Vicar Departmental of Gracias.
 However, Dr. Ramón Rosa claims Father Reyes was appointed as Honduras' Bishop by Gregory XVI.
 In 1845, he traveled to city Comayagua, where traded? [sic] the recently consecrated Honduras' Bishop, Campoy y Pérez.
 Ramón Rosa declares that Reyes was there as detained by orders of General Francisco Ferrera.

 On December 14 of that year, he installed himself at the Government House, the "Society of the Enterprising Genius and Good Taste", where he later founded the Honduras Autonomous University.
 As a rector of the university, Reyes gave an eloquent opening speech, whose text was recorded by Esteban Guardiola in his History of the University of Honduras.